 - Go dog sledding or snowmobiling in Northern Norway with these travel packages

 Come summer or winter time, you could cruise and train between the Scandinavian capitals.
-This itinerary takes you from Stockholm, to Copenhagen, and then Oslo.
-The beauty of it is that it can be tailored in a multitude of ways.
+This itinerary takes you from Stockholm, to Copenhagen, and then Oslo, and can be tailored in a multitude of ways.

-Add the capitals of Estonia and Finland at the beginning for a deeper exploration of Northern Europe.
+Add the capitals of Estonia and Finland at the beginning of your tour for a deeper exploration of Northern Europe.
 This way you can sail along the Baltic Sea, adding more countries to your bucket list.

 From Oslo, you could also add more of Norway.
 Take on the Norway in a Nutshell® tour to sail along the beautiful fjords and train up steep mountains.
 Visit Bergen, and maybe from here, adventure yourself into Northern Norway.